-4.1.2.1 Whilst the harmonised classification system for substances consists of three acute classification categories and four chronic classification categories, the core part of the harmonized classification system for substances consists of three acute classification categories and three chronic classification categories (see Figure 4.1.1).
-Table 4.1.1, part A and B).
+4.1.2.1 Whilst Tthe harmonized classification system [for substances] consists of three acute classification categories and four chronic classification categories-, the core part of the harmonized classification system for substances consists of three acute classification categories and three chronic classification categories (see Table 4.1.1 (a) and (b)).(see Figure 4.1.1).
 The acute and the chronic classification categories are applied independently.
-The criteria for classification of a substance in acute categories 1 to 3 are defined on the basis of the acute toxicity data only (EC50 or LC50).
-The criteria for classification of a substance into chronic categories 1 to 3 follow a tiered approach where the first step is to see if available information on chronic toxicity merits long-term hazard classification.
+The criteria for classification of a substance in categories a Acute Categories 1 to 3 are defined on the basis of the acute toxicity data only (EC50 or LC50).
+The criteria for classification of a substance into chronic categories Chronic 1 to 3 follow a tiered approach where the first step is to see if available information on chronic toxicity merits long-term hazard classification.
 In absence of adequate chronic toxicity data, the subsequent step is to combine two types of information, i.e. acute toxicity data and environmental fate data (degradability and bioaccumulation data) (see Figure 4.1.1).
-For assignment of mixtures to chronic categories, degradation and bioaccumulation properties are derived from tests on components.
+For assignment of mixtures to chronic categories, degradation and bioaccumulation properties are derived from tests on ingredients.

+4.1.2.\42 Category Chronic 4

-4.1.2.2 (old 4.1.2.12) The system also introduces a "safety net" classification (Category: Chronic 4) for use when the data available do not allow classification under the formal criteria but there are nevertheless some grounds for concern.
+The system also introduces as "safety net" classification (Category: Chronic 4) for use when the data available do not allow classification under the formal criteria but there are nevertheless some grounds for concern.
 The precise criteria are not defined with one exception.
 For poorly water soluble organic substances for which no toxicity has been demonstrated, classification can occur if the substance is both not rapidly degraded and has a potential to bioaccumulate.
-It is considered that for such poorly soluble substances, the toxicity may not have been adequately assessed in the short term test due to the low exposure levels and potentially slow uptake into the organism.
-The need for this classification can be negated by demonstrating that the substance does not require classification for aquatic long-term hazards.
+It is considered that for such poorly soluble substances, the toxicity may not have been adequately assessed in the short-term test due to the low exposure levels and potentially slow uptake into the organism.
+The need for this classification can be negated by demonstrating that the substance does not require classification for aquatic long-term hazards the absence of long term effects, i.e. a long term NOECs > water solubility or 1 mg/l, or rapid degradation in the environment.

-4.1.2.3 Substances with acute toxicities well below 1 mg/l or chronic toxicities well below 0.1 mg/l and 0.01 mg/l (for non rapidly degradable and rapidly degradable substances, respectively) contribute as ingredients of a mixture to the toxicity of the mixture even at a low concentration and should be given increased weight in applying the summation method (see Note 2 to Table 4.1.1 and 4.1.3.5.5.5).
+4.1.2.3 Substances with acute toxicities well below 1 mg/l or chronic toxicities well below 0.1 mg/l (if non-rapidly degradable) and 0.01 mg/l (if rapidly degradable) contribute as ingredients of a mixture to the toxicity of the mixture even at a low concentration and should be given increased weight in applying the summation method (see Note 2 to Table 4.1.1 and paragraph 4.1.3.5.5.5).

-4.1.2.4 (old 4.1.2.2) Substances classified under the following criteria (Table 4.1.1) will be categorized as "hazardous to the aquatic environment".
+4.1.2.24 Substances classified under the following criteria (Table 4.1.1) will be categorized as "hazardous to the aquatic environment".
 These criteria describe in detail the classification categories.
-They are diagrammatically summarized in Table 4.1.1.4.1.2.
+They are diagrammatically summarized in Table 4.1.42.

-Figure Table 4.1.1: Categories for substances hazardous to the aquatic environment (Note 1)
+Figure Table 4.1.1: Hazard eCategories for substances hazardous to the aquatic environment (Note 1)